 Storms often come in with little or no warning.
 You need to keep everything in camp battened down at all times so it’s secure.
 Winds can exceed 75mph and objects such as sleeping bags, chairs, card tables, empty ice chests and tents have been carried away by high winds.
 Make sure all of your stuff is secured at all times (especially when leaving camp).

 Rainfall in the Black Rock desert is quite selective and dries quickly.
 Severe conditions rarely last more than half an hour.
-However, there are predictions that 2013 is going to be a particularly wet year.
+However, check predictions to see if this is going to be a particularly wet year.

 In the event of rain: DO NOT DRIVE your vehicle, scooter or chair.
 You will become stuck!
 Remain where you are and send someone to camp to get help.
 Never drive through mud!
 It becomes concrete on your tires and wheels.
 You will spend hours chipping this “playacrete” off.
 It will burn out your motors, controllers, if you are lucky, just pop your fuses or blow your breaker.
 Do not drive behind the water truck!
 Do not ride your bike: carry your bike; playa mud will clog anything with wheels within a few feet.